-When investing in private real estate, selecting the right sectors, markets and assets is critical to generating strong performance.
+When investing in private real estate, selecting the right sectors, markets and assets can be critical to generating strong performance.
 It is important to focus on high-quality assets with outsized growth potential driven by long-term, secular tailwinds.

-This means identifying and concentrating capital around major trends, such as the rise of e-commerce, a structural undersupply in housing, or the growth in cloud computing and artificial intelligence.
+This means identifying and concentrating capital around major trends, such as the rise of e-commerce,13 a structural undersupply in housing,14 or the growth in cloud computing and artificial intelligence.15

 Manager selection is also critical to success.
-Blackstone is the world’s largest owner of commercial real estate with a 30+ year track record, serving individual and institutional investors alike.10
+Blackstone is the world’s largest owner of commercial real estate with a 30+ year track record, serving individual and institutional investors alike.16